DronRathore/LightPhp/README.md

 LightPhp
 ========

-The lightest plugins that you have never seen which will enhance your Enterprise web works.
-Cutting down long and unusual codes, I have written these keeping in mind the general to high end usages.
+Hi There!
+Greetings from LightPhp team! :)
+Hope you will enjoy this plug and play Controller.

+You can either go to lightphp.classes and pick the plugin you want or you can simply use lightphp as your project managment tool.
+The Full fledge LightPhp release is under Development.
 You like it?
 You can send a thank you to me at dronrathore.blogspot/wordpress.com